 Shop Manager Role

 If you hire someone to manage your store, you have to give them access to your site’s back end.
-This is where Shop Manager role comes into picture.
+This is where Shop Manager role comes into the picture.
 This role has the same capabilities as customer role, along with the option to edit WooCommerce settings and products.
 In addition, this role is capable to view WooCommerce reports as well.
 The shop manager role is actually similar to the Editor role in WordPress.

-Plugins modifying user roles in WooCommerce
+Plugins modifying WooCommerce user roles (Free)

-There are no in-built features in WooCommerce to modify or create a user role.
+There are no inbuilt features in WooCommerce to modify or create a user role.
 However, you can get the help of a suitable plugin for this functionality.
 To help you with it, here’s a list of plugins that you can use:

 - Capability Manager Enhanced – Using this plugin, you can modify the capabilities of specific roles, create new roles, copy the already-existing roles to new ones, and add additional capabilities to existing roles.